bertbaron/intravatar/README.md

  * `intravatar/resources/templates` - html template files, can be customized
  * `intravatar/resources/static` - static files that can be used by the html templates.
 By default contains robots.txt and stylesheet.css.

-Please refer to <https://github.com/bertbaron/intravatar> for the default files (or download and unpack a released version from <https://github.com/bertbaron/intravatar/releases>)
+Refer to <https://github.com/bertbaron/intravatar> for the default files (or download and unpack a released version from <https://github.com/bertbaron/intravatar/releases>)

+# Feedback

+Please let me know via github or docker hub if you find an issue or would like to suggest a feature to be added.